positron48/svg2stl/README.md

 Download a ready-to-use executable for your operating system from the [releases section](https://github.com/YOURNAME/svg-to-stl/releases):

-- **Windows**: svg2stl-windows.exe
 - **macOS**: svg2stl-macos
 - **Linux**: svg2stl-linux

 After downloading:
-- **Windows**:
-  - **Method 1**: Place the .exe file in the same folder as your SVG files and double-click to run it.
-It will process any SVG file in the same directory.
-  - **Method 2**: Run from Command Prompt or PowerShell to use command-line parameters: `svg2stl-windows.exe input.svg --thickness 1.0`
 - **macOS/Linux**: Make the file executable (`chmod +x svg2stl-*`) and then run it through the terminal

-> **Note for Windows users**: Some antivirus software, including Windows Defender, may falsely flag the executable as malicious.
-This is a common issue with Python applications compiled into standalone executables.
-The application is safe to use, but if you're concerned, you have these options:
-> 1. Add an exception in your antivirus for the svg2stl-windows.exe file
-> 2. Run the script directly from source code (see Option 2 below)

 > **Note for Linux users**: The binaries are compiled on older Linux systems (Ubuntu 20.04) for maximum compatibility with most distributions.
 If you still encounter errors, please use the source code method below.